ISE Cryptography — Lecture 06

 • Compute \(\sigma = \sigma_1 \cdot \sigma_2 = (m_1 \cdot m_2)^d \mod n\)

-• This is a valid signature on \(m_1 \cdot m_2\) without knowing \(d\)!
+• This is a valid signature on \(m_1 \cdot m_2\) without knowing \(d\)

-• This is an existential forgery: the adversary wins the UF-CMA game
+• An existential forgery: \(\mathcal{A}\) wins the UF-CMA game

 • Request signatures on \(m_1\) and \(m_2\), forge a signature on their product

-Full Domain Hash (FDH)
+Attempt 3: Full Domain Hash (FDH)

 • Given a trapdoor permutation \(\mathcal{T} = (G, F, I)\) over \(\mathcal{X}\) and a hash \(H : \mathcal{M} \to \mathcal{X}\)